Global Infrastructure Quiz

 Correct!

 True.
 S3 bucket names are globally unique (cannot be reused across accounts), but buckets exist in a specific Region and objects remain in that Region unless Cross-Region Replication (CRR) is configured.
+Note: With the new account-regional namespace feature, users no longer need to manually ensure global uniqueness, as AWS appends account and region identifiers to guarantee it.
+However, bucket names remain globally unique under the hood.

 ✗